Disclaimers & Privacy Notice

 With respect to any documents available from social networking websites, neither Somerston nor any of its employees make any warranty, express or implied, including but not limited to the warranties of merchantability and fitness for a particular purpose.
 Further, neither Somerston nor any of its employees assume any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product or process disclosed; nor do they represent that its use would not infringe privately owned rights.

-Transfer and processing of your personal data outside the European Union
+Transfer and processing of your personal data outside the United Kingdom

-When sharing your personal data with third parties as set out in this Privacy Notice, it may be transferred outside the UK or the European Union.
+When sharing your personal data with third parties as set out in this Privacy Notice, it may be transferred outside the UK.
 In these circumstances, your personal data will only be transferred on one of the following bases:

-• the country that we send the personal data to is approved by the European Commission as providing an adequate level of protection for personal data;
+- The country that we send the personal data to is approved by the UK Government as providing an adequate level of protection for personal data;

-• the recipient has entered into European Commission standard contractual clauses with us;
+- The recipient has entered into UK approved International Data Transfer Agreements (IDTA) or International Data Transfer Addendum to the European Commission standard contractual clauses with us;

-To find out more about transfers by us of your personal data outside the European Union and the countries concerned please contact our privacy officer.
+To find out more about transfers by us of your personal data outside the United Kingdom and the countries concerned please contact us using the details under ‘Contact Details’ above..

 Retention of your data